The Giant of Provence

 Auberge du Vin is a converted 18th century Provençal farmhouse surrounded by vineyards, with stunning views of Mont Ventoux and the Dentelles.
 In addition to its tranquil and idyllic location, the Auberge offers wine, food and tourism activities for non-riding guests.
 The Auberge is located near Carpentras, with its famous market and fine selection of restaurants.

 If you want to spoil yourself, our 4-star 18th century chateau hotel is for you.
-The Chateau de Mazan is a family-run hotel that has been lovingly renovated to its former glory.
+The Chateau de Mazan’s most famous resident was the Marquis de Sade and his family up until 1850.
 The rooms are large, modern and bright and the grounds are calm and meticulously maintained.
-The hotel also has a fantastic restaurant that serves bistro-style lunches and gastronomique dinners, either inside the airy dinning room, or outside in the garden.
+The hotel also has a fantastic restaurant that serves bistro-style lunches and gastronomique dinners, either inside the airy dining room, or outside in the garden.

 Crillon le Brave (5-Star Upgrade option only)

-Perched on one of the small hilltop villages that dot the countryside near the base of Mont Ventoux, this Relais & Chateaux property is a cyclist’s paradise.
-The location offers excellent access to the area’s best riding roads, and when not on your bike, you might decide to take advantage of their spa services, eat a meal at one of three on-site restaurants, or just take in the view of Mont Ventoux from the patio.
+Perched on one of the small hilltop villages that dot the countryside near the base of Mont Ventoux, this Small Luxury Hotel (SLH) property is a cyclist’s paradise.
+The location offers excellent access to the area’s best riding roads, and when not on your bike, you might decide to take advantage of their spa services, eat a meal at one of two on-site restaurants, or just take in the view of Mont Ventoux from the patio.

 There are many ways to get to Provence.
 We’ve had clients come in from all directions and by all means of transportation, so make sure you tell us your personal circumstances and we’ll be sure and help you out.